danielbodnar/awesome-stars/README.md

 - [pbek/QOwnNotes](https://github.com/pbek/QOwnNotes) - QOwnNotes is a plain-text file notepad and todo-list manager with Markdown support and Nextcloud / ownCloud integration.
 - [interstellard/chatgpt-advanced](https://github.com/interstellard/chatgpt-advanced) - WebChatGPT: A browser extension that augments your ChatGPT prompts with web results.
 - [josStorer/chatGPTBox](https://github.com/josStorer/chatGPTBox) - Integrating ChatGPT into your browser deeply, everything you need is here
-- [drannex42/FirefoxSidebar](https://github.com/drannex42/FirefoxSidebar) - Vertical tab design for Firefox with dynamic indentation:: Sideberry and TreeStyleTabs (Legacy) themes available!
+- [drannex42/FirefoxSidebar](https://github.com/drannex42/FirefoxSidebar) - Vertical tab design for Firefox with dynamic indentation:: Sidebery and TreeStyleTabs (Legacy) themes available!
 - [gyng/save-in](https://github.com/gyng/save-in) - WebExtension for saving media, links, or selections into user-defined directories
 - [rahiel/archiveror](https://github.com/rahiel/archiveror) - Archiveror will help you preserve the webpages you love. 💾
 - [salarcode/SmartProxy](https://github.com/salarcode/SmartProxy) - Firefox/Chrome browser extension.
 SmartProxy will automatically enable/disable proxy for the sites you visit, based on customizable patterns.